-Use an Open Source Platform for Research and Teaching
+Capitalize on an Open Source Platform for Research and Teaching

 - Common Modeling and Simulation Platform.
 Models and simulations developed on the OpenSim platform can be shared with and reproduced by others.
 The ability to reproduce and verify or extend the results of scientific publications is vital to research.

 - Free Software for Research and Teaching.
 OpenSim is free and available to anyone with an internet connection and an account on simtk.org.
 This enables users to quickly and easily bring their innovations to the world.
-It also makes OpenSim an ideal teaching tool for biomechanics courses.
+It also makes OpenSim an ideal teaching tool in biomechanics courses.

 - Permissible Software Licenses.
 The OpenSim software platform is open to both academic and commercial applications.
 We welcome users from academia, clinical labs, consulting and design firms, and more.
 The OpenSim Application Programming Interface (API) is fully open source under the Apache 2.0 license.

-Find Support, Community, and Resources
+Find Community, Support, and Resources

 - A Community of Experts.
 Building your own code and models in isolation is challenging.
 OpenSim provides a community of experts, not only at Stanford, but in biomechanics, clinical, robotics, and computer science labs around the world.